Streamer Fishing For Salmon: Best Tactics and Best Flies

 I will adjust my sink tip lighter for shallower water or heavier for deeper water.

-The key to presenting a streamer fly this way is to get the fly within a few feet over the salmon head.
+The key to presenting a streamer fly this way is to get the fly within a few feet over the salmon’s head.

-Start at or above the top of the pool or run at a distance far enough that you fly swings across the pool at the first drop.
-After each cast step down 2 to 5 feet and repeat until you have covered the entire area.
+I start at or above the top of the pool or run at a distance far enough that my fly swings across the pool at the first drop.
+After each cast, I step down two to five feet (depending on water clarity,) and I repeat until I have covered the entire area.

 Stripping Streamers For Salmon